 Scott is a resident of Whitefish and has worked with the Blackfeet Food Bank and Medicine Bear Shelter for the last eight years.
 He manages the Blackfeet Nourish Project, which makes biweekly food deliveries to Medicine Bear and the Browning Public School Backpack Program.
 Scott received a BA in General Business from MSU Bozeman in 1968, followed by an MS in Philosophy in 1969.
 In 2014, he retired from his job as a roaster and cofounder of Montana Coffee Traders after 32 years.
 Scott has also traveled to several coffee-growing countries around the world as a judge in coffee tasting competitions.
 In his free time, Scott helps his spouse with gardening for their summer flower business, is a stained glass artist, and enjoys hiking and camping in the mountains of Montana.

 Kirsten is a Public Health Nutritionist and Public Health Consultant who was a founding member of FAST Blackfeet and has been working and living in Blackfeet Nation since 2012.
 She has a Master’s of Public Health and a Master’s of Science in Nutrition from the University of Tennessee-Knoxville.
 Kirsten has worked for WIC in Montana, served in the Peace Corps, spent several years as the Public Health Nutritionist at the Blackfeet Community Hospital and for Boston University as a Public Health Project Manager.
-Kirsten now works as an independent public health consultant with Krane Consulting.
+Kirsten owns, Yarrow LLC, a public health consulting organization in Montana.
 Kirsten is originally from Montana and loves the winter, which looks like a lot of cross country skiing and snuggling by the fireplace with her husband, daughter, a dog, and a bright orange cat.